-How to melt silver to make jewelry at home is a basic skill that can be used to recycle silver.
+Making jewelry at home by melting silver is a basic skill that can be used to recycle silver.
 Sea glass makes a perfect complement to this beautiful craft.

 Walking along the beach, Allen McGhee isn’t just there for the beautiful ocean view.
-He’s on the hunt for sea glass and smaller beach stones that might make a nice piece of jewelry or a DIY sea glass art project.
+He’s on the hunt for sea glass and smaller beach stones for making jewelry or a DIY sea glass art project.
 Brown and green sea glass are common, red and blue are more elusive, but all have the potential of being transformed into a recycled work of art.
 Tackling this beautiful craft may be easier than you think, especially with some helpful hints to get you started.

 Preparing Cuttlefish Bone Molds